Coronavirus: Government to seek to keep public spaces open

 The Government will seek to keep public spaces such as parks, forests and beaches open for people to use but will emphasise the need for everyone to maintain social distancing.

-Four people have died and there are currently 906 positive cases of coronavirus, also known as Covid-19, in Ireland.
+Four people have died and there are currently 906 positive cases of coronavirus, also known as Covid-19, in the Republic.

+In Northern Ireland, the number of confirmed coronavirus cases increased by 20 on Monday to 148.
+To date, two people have died of the virus in the North.

-At a briefing at Government Buildings this morning, a senior official said that the Government would consult with national parks, Coillte, the Heritage Council and local authorities “to develop clear, simple public messaging so we can continue to enjoy these public spaces at this time”.
+At a briefing at Government Buildings on Monday morning, a senior official said that the Government would consult with national parks, Coillte, the Heritage Council and local authorities “to develop clear, simple public messaging so we can continue to enjoy these public spaces at this time”.

 Elizabeth Canavan, an assistant secretary in the Department of the Taoiseach, told journalists that the Government had received “significant feedback from the public in relation to the lack of social distancing”.